 The shell learns immediately whenever a job changes state.
 Normally, Bash waits until it is about to print a prompt before reporting changes in a job's status so as to not interrupt any other output.
-If the '-b' option to the set builtin is enabled, Bash reports such changes immediately (see Section 4.3 [The Set Builtin], page 53).
+If the '-b' option to the set builtin is enabled, Bash reports such changes immediately (see Section 4.3.1 [The Set Builtin], page 51).
 Any trap on SIGCHLD is executed for each child process that exits.

-If an attempt to exit Bash is made while jobs are stopped, the shell prints a message warning that there are stopped jobs.
+If an attempt to exit Bash is made while jobs are stopped, (or running, if the checkjobs option is enabled - see Section 4.3.2 [The Shopt Builtin], page 54), the shell prints a warning message, and if the checkjobs option is enabled, lists the jobs and their statuses.
 The jobs command may then be used to inspect their status.
-If a second attempt to exit is made without an intervening command, Bash does not print another warning, and the stopped jobs are terminated.
+If a second attempt to exit is made without an intervening command, Bash does not print another warning, and any stopped jobs are terminated.